-No User ReviewsWrite a review

 Plug the ST Switch into one of your household 120V outlets, plug your appliances to the ST Switch, and connect the WGen5300DF to the ST Switch via the special outlet and a 120V cord.
 The generator will automatically turn on when the power goes out, and automatically turn off when the power returns.

-With its dimensions of L23.4 x W20.6 x H19.5 in, the conventional, open frame design of the Westinghouse WGen5300DF offers stability and allows the generator to be raised above ground level.
+The Westinghouse WGen5300DF has a conventional, open frame design, of the following dimensions: L23.4 x W20.6 x H19.5 in, which offers support and allows it to be raised above ground level.
 The generator is designed for ideal use outdoors and in rough environments.

 Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 135.6 pounds.
 To enhance the generator's mobility, it is worth considering purchasing an official wheel kit (opens in a new tab).